kodekloudhub/community-faq/docs/how-tos/virtualbox/networking-osboxes-centos7.md

 1. Hit ESC a couple of times until the application closes
 1. Restart the VM by entering `reboot` at the terminal prompt
 1. Log back in and run firefox from the Applications menu.
 It should now be able to browse.
+    * If you are using a server version (no GUI), then make a curl command (e.g. `curl https://www.google.com`).
+You should get a load of HTML and JavaScript if it's working.

 # SSH configuration